linuxstb/pidvbip/README.md

 * mpeg2test - test decoding of mpeg-2 elementary streams
 * flvtoh264 - Simple parser to extract an h264 video stream from an FLV file

-NOTE: pidvbip requires PTS values for the video stream, which due to a bug were not being provided by Tvheadend.
-This was fixed in the version of tvheadend available at https://github.com/tvheadend/tvheadend on 24th August 2012 - please ensure you are running a version including that fix.

 Building
 --------